tildeclub/site/wiki/source/botany.md

 ---
 title: Botany
+author:
-author: deepend
+  - deepend
+  - keyboardan
 category: software
 ---

 **Botany** is a tiny terminal game where you grow an ASCII plant that lives on your Tilde home.
-It thrives when you water it on time, and it sulks—then dies—if you forget.
+It thrives when you water it on time, and it sulks -- then dies -- if you forget.

 ## Quick start